 - NPG 546

-- Albury (Duke of Northumberland) - part of set
+- Syon House (Duke of Northumberland, formerly at Albury) - part of set

-- Hatfield House (Marquess of Salisbury) - part of set
+- Hatfield House (Marquess of Salisbury, two versions) - probably from sets

 - The Deanery, Ripon - part of set